My Films

-Slam (2019) 116′ Narrative feature film, English
+Slam (2019) 116′ Narrative feature film, English AUS-FR

 with Adam Bakri, Rachael Blake, Rebecca Breeds, Darina Al Joundi